cosmos/sdk-tutorials/liquidity-module/index.md

 gaiad tx liquidity deposit 1 100uphoton,100ibc/longibchash --from username --chain-id cosmoshub-testnet --gas-prices "0.025uphoton" --node https://rpc.testnet.cosmos.network:443
 ```

-Make sure to replace the first `1` with your `pool id` obtained in previous step.
+Make sure to replace the first `1` with your pool id.

 **Note:** Deposits must be the same coin denoms as the reserve coins.